someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

 6. **Simulation of Pathological Dynamics** — explicit models for paranoia, delusion, rigidity, and fragmentation, enabling both theoretical and applied study.
 7. **Clinical and Theoretical Implications** — connections to cognitive science, AI safety, and epistemology, providing a prescriptive framework for epistemic health.

-This section unifies diagnostic, therapeutic, and theoretical perspectives, establishing a rigorous account of how pathological meaning structures arise, persist, and may be healed within the recurgent semantic manifold.
+This section unifies diagnostic, therapeutic, and theoretical perspectives, offering a rigorous account of how pathological meaning structures arise, persist, and may be healed within the recurgent semantic manifold.

 ---